tylercasperson/WordGuessGame/README.md

-# WordGuessGame
+# WordGuessGame - Animal Onomatopoeia
-#Animal Onomatopoeia

-###This is a word guess game for animal sounds in various languages.
+### This is a word guess game for animal sounds in various languages.
 I have always enjoyed realizing how something so simple can be viewed differently.
 The sounds expressed in a langauge are connected to the orthography.
 I hope you enjoy this animal onomatopoeia.

-###Credit for the Images used goes to:
+### Credit for the Images used goes to:
 *    Bee - Photo by Roberto Lopez on Unsplash
 *    Bird - Photo by David Clode on Unsplash
 *    Cat - Photo by Max Baskakov on Unsplash